Anadama Bread Recipe

 I make the below recipe in my two-pound machine.
 Note that you’ll be using the basic setting with medium crust.

 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.
-With my machine (a Zojirushi Virtuoso Breadmaker), I add the liquid first.
+With my machine, a Zojirushi, I add the liquid first.
+(Learn more about what bread machines I recommend.)

 Check on the dough after five or ten minutes of kneading.
 Pop the top of the bread machine and look at the dough.
-It should be a smooth-ish, round ball.
+It should be a smooth, round ball.

 If the dough is too dry add liquid a teaspoon at a time until it looks right.
 If it looks too wet, add flour a tablespoon at a time until it looks good.